REQUEST A QUOTE

 Understanding EPC Recommendations: A Detailed Breakdown

-A commercial EPC has always incorporated a Recommendations Report (RR) that immediately follows the coloured graph grade, this has been the case since the EPC national measurement system started in 2008.The RR is a largely computer-generated document and normally contains no more than one side of A4 suggested areas for improvement.
+A commercial Energy Performance Certificate (EPC) has always incorporated a Recommendations Report (RR) that immediately follows the coloured graph grade, this has been the case since the EPC national measurement system started in 2008.
+The RR is a largely computer-generated document and normally contains no more than one side of A4 suggested areas for improvement.
 It was never intended as a definitive document; it merely gives a landlord suggested areas to investigate.

-Vital produces bespoke EPC Plus upgrade reports for commercial landlords to establish a definite pathway to EPC grade C, B and A. Vitals EPC plus report also contains estimated capital costings for each improvement measure.
+Vital produces bespoke EPC Plus upgrade reports for commercial landlords to establish a definite pathway to EPC grade C, B and A. Vital’s EPC Plus report also contains estimated capital costings for each improvement measure.
 This is a uniform nationwide service for both small and large commercial buildings.

 An EPC recommendation report is generated by accredited energy assessors using methodologies like the Simplified Building Energy Model (SBEM) for commercial properties.
-This report, valid for 10 years, provides suggestions for improving energy efficiency, categorised by payback periods—typically under 3 years for cost-effective measures and up to 7 years for longer-term investments.
+This report, valid for 10 years, provides suggestions for improving energy efficiency, categorised by payback periods, typically under 3 years for cost-effective measures and up to 7 years for longer-term investments.
 Unlike domestic EPCs, which might suggest minor changes like replacing light bulbs, commercial EPC recommendations are tailored for larger-scale operations, addressing offices, retail spaces, and industrial buildings.

 The recommendations are not mandatory but are designed to help property owners identify cost-saving opportunities and potential upgrades.
-They cover a range of areas, including lighting, heating, ventilation, air conditioning (HVAC), insulation, and renewable energy integration.
+They cover a range of areas, including lighting, heating, ventilation, air conditioning, insulation, and renewable energy integration.
 For instance, a typical EPC recommendation report might suggest upgrading to LED lighting, improving insulation, or installing solar panels, each with estimated savings and potential rating improvements.
 This process ensures that property owners can make informed decisions, balancing cost, benefit, and regulatory compliance.

-Given the diversity of commercial properties, not all EPC recommendations will have equal impact.
 Below, we explore the most significant areas, supported by research and industry insights, to help property owners prioritise effectively.

 Lighting Efficiency: A Bright Start

 Lighting is a major energy consumer in commercial buildings, accounting for approximately 20% of total energy use, according to the Building Energy Efficiency Survey 2016.
 EPC recommendations often suggest switching from incandescent or fluorescent bulbs to LED lighting, which consumes 70-90% less energy and has a lifespan of 50,000-100,000 hours.
-Additionally, installing lighting controls—such as motion sensors, dimmer switches, and timers—can reduce energy consumption by up to 30%, enhancing both efficiency and cost savings.
+Additionally, installing lighting controls, such as motion sensors, dimmer switches, and timers, can reduce energy consumption by up to 30%, enhancing both efficiency and cost savings.
 For example, a dimmer switch might cost around £90, while motion sensors range from £20-£100, with tax relief available through Enhanced Capital Allowances (ECA) schemes, making this a cost-effective measure with a short payback period.

 Heating and Cooling Systems: Balancing Comfort and Efficiency